 10 kms: 2 hrs 35 mins

-Vince van der Bijl, arguably South Africa’s greatest fast bowler, told me that of the 767 wickets he took in his time, he only ever bowled three perfect balls.
+Vince van der Bijl, arguably one of South Africa’s greatest fast bowlers, told me that of the 767 wickets he took in his time, he only ever bowled three perfect balls.
 It got me wondering how many perfect swims I’ve done, and the answer is two: the North Pole and Dassen Island.

 This was a flawless one.
 Dassen Island is about 100km north of Robben Island, and has an incredible penguin colony.
 (I’m crazy about penguins.)
 It’s ten kilometres to the mainland and the water was an icy 9°C.

 It was the first time we swam with a GPS (that dates me a bit!) so my support team could tell me how fast I was going and what distance I’d covered.
 I just put my head down and literally raced all the way to the beach – and broke the previous record by two hours.

 I think I must have had a current behind me, because it remained the fastest 10km swim in South Africa for some time, even though much better swimmers than me tried to break it.